female employees at PwC

 We want to have a true team, a team in which all employees at PwC feel welcome and appreciated.
 Inclusion in this context means a working environment that encourages different points of view and welcomes the contributions of all employees, regardless of their gender, origin or sexual orientation.
 In such an environment, they will be able to grow both on a professional and a personal level.
 The basis for this is our Ethics Code; it creates the necessary trust.
 Moreover, it encourages a corporate culture that favours and embraces integrity, objectivity, work ethics and competence.

 We want the talents working for us to be just as diverse as our clients.
 At PwC, we believe that talent is independent of age, gender, nationality, disability, sexual orientation or other individual characteristics.
 We encourage and realise diversity with a number of measures implemented by both male and female employees and Partners.
-Watch our video, and read about what we do in this respect.

 Through the Future Council, we are able to promote young talents and include their points of view and ways of thinking on subjects that help to shape our future.
 This is enabling us to strengthen collaboration within the company, in order to move forward together and with a clear focus.